100 Year Celebration 10/19

 Directory Postponed

-later to try and get a few more
+The directory has been postponed until a little later to try and get a few

-parishioner pictures in it.
-If you
+more parishioner pictures in it.
+If you haven't sent in your picture yet

-please send it as soon as possible to
+please send it as soon as possible to web@stjosephpsj.com.

-Adult Religious Study Please join us on Tuesday evenings at 6:00 for our adult religious study.
+Adult Religious Study Please join us Tuesday evenings at 6:00 for our adult religious study.
 These classes will cover "Blue Collar Apologetics" by John Martignoni.
 Come learn how to explain and defend our Catholic Faith!
 It is all right if you can’t attend every class.
 Join anytime, each class is a different topic.
 Come join us and gain a deeper understanding of our faith.

 ✝